frisky-gh/ncrtbuilder/README.md

   * ./conf/contact/
   * ./conf/reporter/

-If you use additional plugins, you put ncrtbuild_* files into ./plugins/ dir, ncrtagent_* files into ./ncrtagent/plugins/ dir, ncrtagentdaemon_* files into ./ncrtagent/bin/ dir, and ncrtmaster_* files into ./ncrtmaster/plugins/ dir.
+If you use additional plugins, you put ncrtbuild_* files into ./plugins/ dir, ncrtagent_* files into ./ncrtagent/plugins/ dir, and ncrtmaster_* files into ./ncrtmaster/plugins/ dir.

 ## for Plug-in Developpers